timdhoffmann/ma2-phaser-minesweeper-clone/README.md

 ### 1.1.1.
 Repository

 This repository uses Git LFS (large file storage).
 Make sure to have Git LFS installed and configured when cloning.
-Otherwise, download the ZIP file directly from Github.
+Otherwise, binary files will be missing (this also applies to downloading the zipped repository from GitHub).

 ### 1.1.2.
 Phaser 3 Webpack Project Template